lowRISC/sonata-software/exercises/hardware_access_control/README.md

 ## Part ∞

 Where to go from here...
-- There are input devices available through `SonataGPIO`.
+- There are input devices available through `SonataGpioBoard`.
     You could have a go at adding these to the `gpio_access` compartment.
 - The interactions with `ledTaken` global in the `gpio_access` compartment aren't thread safe.
     You could take a look at `cheriot-rtos/examples/06.producer-consumer/` to learn how to use a futex to make it thread safe.